Athi-Matyumza/AVL-Tree-Data-Structure/README.md

 Feel free to contribute to the project by opening issues or submitting pull requests.
 Your insights and suggestions are highly valued.

 ## Acknowledgments
+- AVL Tree implementation based on Prof. Hussein Suleman at the University of Cape Town.
 - Dataset: oklist.txt